-In total, how many domestic workers are known by our survey respondents?
+In total, how many domestic workers are known by our survey respondents? (sum of Q13)

 Calculation:

-Sum of response to Q. 2f :‘How many domestic worker contacts do you have on your mobile phone?’ from all legitimate respondents.
+a) Sum of response to Q13: 2 f for all Q5==0 2f :‘How many domestic worker contacts do you have on your mobile phone?’ from all legitimate respondents.

-Use: This gives the alter sample size and can be used along with the government estimate of overseas domestic worker visa numbers at 18,553 in 2022 to estimate the absolute value of the hidden population.
+Use: This gives the alter sample size and can be used along with the government estimate of overseas domestic worker visa numbers at 18,553 in 2022 to estimate the absolute size of the exploited population by multiplying the sample proportion estimated through the basic network scale-up method by the size of the known population.
+I believe that we should half this figure to get an estimate for the number of valid visa holders at any one time.
+(Visas are issued for a 6 month period only)

+b) Sum of response to Q13 for (Q5==0 AND Q8==(Filipina, Filipino, File, Pinay and any other similar variants))

+This gives the alter sample size for Filipino domestic workers, which can be used along with the government number of Overseas Domestic visas issued in 2022 (10,186) to estimate the number exploited within the overall population.
+Again this figure should be halved to represent an estimate of the valid visas in a six-month period.

-Total number of the frame sample reporting awareness of domestic workers experiencing all types of exploitation
+Total number of the frame sample reporting awareness of domestic workers experiencing all types of exploitation (sum of Q35 or Q88, Q89, etc.)

+Calculation: sum of every respondents’ answer to Q 14 2.g : how many domestic workers do you know who are dissatisfied with their working conditions?

+For each respondent group (a and b), calculate the following

+Total numbers in the frame sample reporting awareness of domestic workers experiencing the following types of exploitation:

+Abuse of vulnerability (number of unique respondents for whom Q29: 5a1== (0, 1,2) or Q51:5d2-a==0) i.e. ((Number Q29 union Number Q51) –(Number Q29 intersect Number Q51))

+Deception (number of respondents for whom Q45:5c2==0)

+Restriction of movement (number of unique respondents for whom Q32:5a4==(0,1,2) or Q 46:5c3==(2,3))

+Isolation (number of respondents for whom Q65==(1)

+Physical and sexual abuse (number of unique respondents for whom Q44: 5c1==(0) or Q44 5c1-b=0)

+Intimidation (number of respondents for whom Q47==(0,1,2))

+Retention of identity documents (number of respondents for whom Q70==(0,1,2))

+Withholding of wages (number of respondents for whom Q42 5b==(0,1,2))

+Debt bondage (number of respondents for whom Q39: 5b4==0)

+Abusive working and living conditions (number of respondents for whom Q48: 5c5==(0,1,2) or Q63 :5d10 ==(0,1,2) or Q72: 5f4==(2,3) or Q76: 5f8 ==(1,2,3))

+Excessive overtime (number of respondents for whom Q16:3b==(6,7) or Q61: 5d8==(2,3) orQ62:5d9==(0,1,2))

-Calculation: sum of every respondents’ answer to Q 2.g : how many domestic workers do you know that have experienced exploitation?Use: Numerator for estimate of hidden population :this gives aggregated relational data about connections of the frame sample to the hidden population of exploited domestic workers e.g. the sum of all items in the frame sample (yi,H) number of out reports of links to exploited domestic workers from person I.
+Use: Numerators for multiple or index estimates of hidden population :this gives aggregated relational data about connections of the frame sample to the hidden population of exploited domestic workers e.g. the sum of all items in the frame sample (yi,H) number of out reports of links to exploited domestic workers from person I.

 Weighted average number of connections

-Calculation: Average (mean) number of reported connections to everyone in the frame sample (I.e. the number of domestic workers each respondent knows) i.e. Sum of number of connections to domestic workers each respondent knows Q [please insert appropriate question reference here] divided by number of respondents who gave an answer to this question
+Calculation: Average (mean) number of reported connections to everyone in the frame samples a and b (I.e. the number of domestic workers each respondent knows) i.e. Sum of number of connections to domestic workers each respondent knows Q13: 2f [please insert appropriate question reference here] divided by number of respondents who gave an answer to this question